sergeyklay/promptly/README.rst

 ===================

-Promptly is an open-source project under the `MIT License <https://choosealicense.com/licenses/mit/>`_, with its code available at `GitHub <https://github.com/sergeyklay/promptly>`_.
+Promptly is an open-source project under the `MIT License <https://choosealicense.com/licenses/mit/>`_, its documentation lives at `Read the Docs <https://promptly.readthedocs.io/>`_, with its code available at `GitHub <https://github.com/sergeyklay/promptly>`_.
-It’s tested rigorously to ensure reliable interactions with ML models.
+It’s rigorously tested on Python 3.10+ to ensure reliable interactions with ML models.

 Contributions to Promptly are most welcome!